 Visitors, particularly parents, are welcome at the School.
-Visitors may be limited.
-Visitors will not be allowed to mingle or meet with students.
 Visitors must report to the office upon entering the School to sign in and obtain a pass.
 Any visitor found in the building without a pass shall be reported to the Principal.
 If a person wishes to confer with a member of the staff, s/he should call for an appointment prior to coming to the School in order to schedule a mutually convenient meeting time.

 Students may not bring visitors to school without prior written permission from the Principal.
-In an attempt to limit outside people and items entering the building during the school day, outside lunches or food cannot be brought into the building.